mathisonian/benjamin/README.md

             // action
             //
             // e.g.
-            //      return 10; // recommend to buy 10 bitcoins
+            //      callback(10); // recommend to buy 10 bitcoins
-            //      return -10; // recommend to sell 10 bitcoins
+            //      callback(-10); // recommend to sell 10 bitcoins
             //
-        },
+            // Trades is a sequelize model object, so you can
+            // access whatever trades you want by doing something
+            // like
+            //
+            // Trades
+            //   .findAll({
+            //      where: ['timestamp > ?', timestamp]
+            //   }).success(function(trades) {
+            //      // trades is now all of the btc trades
+            //      // that occurred since timestamp
+            //      //
+            //      // each trade has timestamp, price and amount
+            //      // of bitcoin traded
+            //   });
+            //
+            // benjamin automatically fetches and keeps the
+            // trades up-to-date with the most recent market data },

         shouldExit: function() {